-The bill would add a new provision stating that all fees and revenue collected by the executive director or board would have to be paid into the State Lottery Fund, out of which all necessary expenses incurred by either the executive director or the board in the administration and enforcement of any activity authorized by the act would be paid.
-All fees and revenue collected by the lottery commissioner or Bureau of State Lottery are already paid into this fund and pay for all necessary expenses incurred by the commissioner or Bureau in the administration and enforcement of the act.
+The bill adds a new provision stating that all fees and revenue collected by the executive director or board must be paid into the State Lottery Fund, out of which all necessary expenses incurred by either the executive director or the board in the administration and enforcement of any activity authorized by the act must be paid.
+Previously under the act, all fees and revenue collected by the lottery commissioner or Bureau of State Lottery were paid into this fund and paid for all necessary expenses incurred by the commissioner or Bureau in the administration and enforcement of the act.

-The expenses incurred could not exceed the amount of revenues received from the sale of charity game tickets and all fees collected under the act.
-At the end of each fiscal year, all money attributable to fees and revenue collected under the act that remain in the fund would be deposited into the General Fund.
+The expenses incurred cannot exceed the amount of revenues received from the sale of charity game tickets and all fees collected under the act.
+At the end of each fiscal year, all money attributable to fees and revenue collected under the act that remains in the fund must be deposited into the General Fund.

-A raffle conducted under the act would be added to an existing list of other forms of gaming exempt from other laws that provide a penalty for a person who conducts or participates in those activities.
+The bill adds a raffle conducted under the act to an existing list of other forms of gaming exempt from other laws that provide a penalty for a person who conducts or participates in those activities.